-Non-current assets Corporate bonds and bank notes The Willis Towers Watson portfolio holds a variety of invertions investments and changes in the market value of the redeemed on an at call basis at the market value of the ir and charges.
-Financial assets at fair value through other comprehensive
+Non-current assets Corporate bonds, unit trust bonds and hedge funds

+The Willis Towers Watson portfolio holds a variety of investments which generate a return based on income from those investments and changes in the market value of the investments.
+The Group's investment portfolio can be redeemed on an at call basis at the market value of the investment at the date of redemption less certain fees and charges.

+Financial assets at fair value through other comprehensive income (FVOCI) comprise:

-· Equity securities which are not held for trading, and which the Group has irrevocably elected at initial recognition to recognise in this category.
+٠ the Group has irrevocably elected at initial recognition to recognise in this category.
 These are strategic investments and the Group considers this classification to be more relevant.